stracker-phil/gdpr-cache-script-styles/README.md

 No configuration and no coding required - activate the plugin and forget about it.

-### Disclaimer
+### 1. Disclaimer

 This plugin does not provide any guarantees of making your website GDPR-compliant.
 As a website operator, you are always responsible to verify if this plugin works for you and collect consent for external scripts before loading them in the visitor's browser.

-### How it works
+### 2. How it works

-> **Short**: External files are downloaded to your WordPress installation (into the uploads-folder) and then served from there.
+**Short**: External files are downloaded to your WordPress installation (into the uploads-folder) and then served from there.

 **More details**:

 The plugin scans every URL that is enqueued via `wp_enqueue_script()` and `wp_enqueue_style()`.
-When detecting external URL, that file is saved to your uploads-folder and served from there.
+When detecting an external URL, that file is saved to your uploads-folder and served from there.

 It also scans the contents of CSS files for external dependencies and also saves those files to your uploads-folder!

 Heads-up: For technical reasons, we cannot scan the contents of JS files for such dependencies - JS files can always inject external assets

-#### No Output Buffer
+**No Output Buffer**:

 This plugin does not add any "output buffering" but scans the URLs which are enqueued via recommended WordPress functions.

 As a result, *GDPR Cache Scripts & Styles* has practically no performance impact on your response time, no matter how big your website is.

-#### Background worker
+**Background worker**:

-To speed up your websites loading time, all assets are downloaded in a background process: When a new asset is detected, or a cached file expires, a worker-task is enqueued.
+To speed up your website's loading time, all assets are downloaded in a background process: When a new asset is detected, or a cached file expires, a worker-task is enqueued.

 The queue is then processed in an asynchronous process; while the queue is processed, your website could still serve the external assets for a while - usually the queue is processed within one or two minutes.

-#### Options page
+### 3. Options Page

-You'll find the plugin options page at Tools > GDPR Cache.
-On that page you can invalidate all assets and see a list of the entire cache.
+You'll find the plugin options page at "Tools > GDPR Cache".
+On that page you can refresh and purge your website's cache.

+Here you can also review a full list of all files that are locally cached, and review the expiration date of each file - when a file expires, the plugin downloads a new version of it from the remote server.

-When you deactivate the plugin, the entire cache is purged (all files are deleted and relevant DB values are reset)
+Additionally, when you **deactivate** the plugin, the entire cache is purged (all files are deleted and relevant DB values are reset)

-### Tested with
+### 4. Tested with

 We've tested this plugin with the following themes and plugins: